odnarb/builder-bot/CURSEFORGE-MOD-DESCRIPTION.md

 ---

 ## 📦 Installation
-1. Requires [Fabric/Forge/Quilt] + any required dependencies
+1. Requires Forge + any required dependencies
-2. Drop this mod into your `mods` folder
+2. Drop this mod into your `mods` folder (really anywhere on the computer should work)
-3. Launch Minecraft and type `!build cube house` to begin!
+3. Launch the BuilderBot dashboard, get your bot to connect to your Minecraft server
+4. Give build commands from the UI!

 ---